alexanmu/cpp11sdl/README.md

 Basic design approach is "everything is an object".

 Namespace gfx (located in src/gfx) contains wrappers for many SDL types/functions.
-There is a 1-to-1 mapping between SDL headers and a corresponding sub-namespace of gfx (e.g. SDL_video.h wrappers are available in namespace gfx::video - src/gfx/video).
+There is a 1-to-1 mapping between SDL headers and a corresponding namespace within gfx (e.g. SDL_video.h wrappers are available in namespace gfx::video - src/gfx/video).

 Components:
   - 'gfx' namespace: wrapper objects for SDL